 To restart after a failure that terminated processing, it is necessary to determine the status of processing programs when the failure occurred.
 A processing program defines a checkpoint by issuing a CHKPT macro instruction.
-The checkpoint program issues a VSAM temporary CLOSE macro to store the contents of buffers in the data set and complete outstanding operations.
+The checkpoint program issues a VSAM temporary CLOSE macro to update the catalog.
 It then records information about VSAM data sets in a checkpoint data set.
 If a failure occurs, the latest checkpoint record can be used to reconstruct the situation that prevailed before the failure.